Freejourney/Extend_Reality/README.md

 So we can not only use it in games now.

 We can extend reality to more vast virtual world.(Yeah! its a AR application in some degree!)

+Finally the project is under development, so it's still unavailable, please don't download and use it!